How to Cook a Pork Tenderloin Sous Vide

 My Sous Vide Pork Tenderloin Temperature = 140°F Cooking Time = 2 hours

-If you search online for sous vide pork tenderloin, you'll find lots of recipes with various times and target temperatures.
-Which ones you use really depends on how you like your pork - rare, medium-rare, medium, medium-well or well done.
+If you search online for sous vide pork tenderloin, you'll find many recipes with various times and target temperatures.
+Which ones you use depends on how you like your pork - rare, medium-rare, medium-, medium-well, or well done.

-I stay away from rare, medium-well and well done when it comes to pork and aim for medium-rare to medium.
+I avoid rare, medium-well, and well-done pork and aim for medium-rare to medium.

 How do these temperatures equate to °F?
 That depends on who you ask.

-My meat doneness chart has a medium pork roast at 140°F but I've seen other sites say 130ºF - 135°F is ideal medium.
+My meat doneness chart has a medium pork roast at 140°F, but other sites say 130ºF - 135°F is the ideal medium.

-If you go to Foodsafety.gov site, you'll see they suggest a safe minimum cooking temperature for pork is 145°F with 3 minutes of resting time but that will bring up the internal temperature 3 to 5 degrees.
-To me that is more medium-well.
+If you go to the Foodsafety.gov site, you'll see they suggest a safe minimum cooking temperature for pork is 145°F with 3 minutes of resting time.
+However, that will raise the internal temperature 3 to 5 degrees.
+To me, that is more medium-well.

 Resting

-Another great aspect to cooking sous vide is there is no "resting" time.
-When you roast, grill or pan fry most meats, you let them rest after they are done cooking to allow the juices in the meat to redistribute throughout the entire cut.
+Another great aspect of cooking sous vide is no "resting" time.
+When you roast, grill, or pan fry most meats, you let them rest after they are done cooking to allow the juices in the meat to redistribute throughout the entire cut.

-During this time the meat continues to cook and the internal temperature goes up.
+The meat continues to cook during this time, and the internal temperature increases.

-Many home cooks don't take this into consideration so they cook the pork tenderloin to their target temperature and by the time they get to cutting and serving, the internal temperature can rise 3° to 5°F. With sous vide cooking, there is no need for resting.
+Many home cooks don't consider this, so they cook the pork tenderloin to their target temperature, and by the time they get to cutting and serving, the internal temperature can rise 3° to 5°F. With sous vide cooking, there is no need for resting.

-Because the meat is not cooked at extremely high temperatures like when you throw it on a hot grill, the juices are already distributed.
+The juices are already distributed because the meat is not cooked at extremely high temperatures, like throwing it on a hot grill.
 If you wanted, you could serve it right from the vacuum bag....but you wouldn't because it doesn't look too appetizing.

 Browning

-Because you are cooking pork in a low temperature environment, the heat is not high enough to give it that nice brown crust we all appreciate.
-In fact it will look sort of gray and anemic as the photo above shows.
+Because you cook pork in a low-temperature environment, the heat is not high enough to give it that nice brown crust we all appreciate.
+In fact, it will look gray and anemic, as the photo above shows.

-A quick browning for 1 - 2 minutes should do the trick and not overcook the edges.
+A quick browning for 1 - 2 minutes should do the trick, not overcook the edges.

 Sous Vide Equipment